 The neighborhood of Chiado has been called bohemian and been compared to the Montmartre district of Paris.

-If you were to take the Santa Justa lift up from Baixo, it’d connect you to Chiado near one of it’s main and most important sites, the gorgeous and impressive Convento de Carmo, now an archaeological museum after having been destroyed in the 1755 Lisbon earthquake.
-Of course, the much faster and cheaper way is to simply walk up from Baixo.
+If you were to take the Santa Justa lift up from Baixo, it’d connect you to Chiado near one of it’s main and most important sites, the gorgeous and impressive Convento de Carmo.

-Chiado is home to some wonderful quiet gems, such as the São Roque Church, several theaters such as São Luiz and São Carlos, Praça Luis de Camões.
+Chiado is home to some wonderful quiet gems, such as the São Roque Church, several theaters such as São Luiz and São Carlos, as well as the Praça Luis de Camões.

 It isn’t the most jam-packed place when it comes to Lisbon attractions, but its proximity to Bairro Alto, Baixa, and Cais do Sodré make it a popular place for Lisboetas and tourists alike to hang out.

 Budget: BoHo Guesthouse Rooms & Apartments